 There’s also amusements to keep the kids happy and a couple of beer tents where you can rest your feet for a few hours and nurse a stein or three.

-Kicking off on Saturday 19th November and running up until Thursday 23th December 2016, Belfast’s Christmas markets play host to traders from Germany, Spain, France, Italy and, of course, Ireland.
+Officially confirmed to kick off on Saturday 18th November, the 2017 Belfast Christmas markets are once again set to play host to traders from Germany, Spain, France, Italy and, of course, Ireland.